travelnxt/appacitive-docs/index.md

 Users
 ------------

-Users represent your apps' users whose management API's are provided out of the box.
+Users represent your apps' users.
+Appacitive provides API(s) to store and manage details and data about your users out of the box through an inbuilt schema called `user`.
-They are internally simply articles of an inbuilt schema called `user` with added features like authentication, location tracking, password management, session management and third-party social integration using OAuth 1.0 or OAuth 2.0.
+This inbuilt schema `user` behaves just like any other schema created by you with added features like authentication, location tracking, password management, session management and third-party social integration using OAuth 1.0 or OAuth 2.0.

-`Note` : While working with user API(s) you need to pass an additional http header `Appacitive-User-Auth` with its value set to a valid user session token generated for that user.
+`Note` : While working with user API(s) you need to pass an additional HTTP header called `Appacitive-User-Auth` with its value set to a valid user `session token` generated for that user.

 <span class="h3">The user object</span>

 ** System generated properties **

-The `user` object contains all the `system defined properties` present in an article of any schema.
+The `user` object contains all the `system defined properties` that you would find in an article of any schema like `__id`, `__schematype`, `__createdby`, `__lastmodifiedby`, `__utcdatecreated`, `__utclastupdateddate`, `__revision`, `__tags` and `__attributes`.
-It also has some additional `predefined properties` and you can add more properties to the `user` schema the same way you would add properties to any other schema through the management portal.
+It also has some additional `pre-defined` properties to provide the added user management features, and you can also add more properties to the `user` schema the same way you would add properties to any other schema using the management portal.

-The additional predefined properties are as follows.
+The additional pre-defined properties are as follows.

 <dl>